 - Find the foam interfacing panels.
 Center one foam panel against the wrong side of each exterior panel.
 There should be ½” of exterior fabric extending beyond the foam along both sides and across the bottom, and ¾” extending beyond the foam across the top.
 Place just a few pins or clips to hold the layers together and flip to the right side.

 - Edgestitch the final free edge of each top ribbon.
 We switched to our Walking foot to stitch across the thicker layers with a super straight seam.
+If an option, you could also engage your machine’s built-in feeding system.

 NOTE: This stitching line on both exterior panels holds the foam interfacing in place throughout the remainder of the construction.
 This interfacing is not a fusible, and we purposefully cut it smaller than the exterior and lining panels to keep its bulk out of the seam.